 Variables

 Variables allow you to store data from API requests, action outputs, custom data and more.
-Variables can be used in almost every field of the actions and conditions custom command and event builder.
+Variables can be used in almost every field of the actions and conditions .

 The available variables in your command-builder or event-builder may vary depending on the action, custom variables you have, API requests you use, and the event you might be using in case you are using the event builder.
 Here you may find some general information on what they are and how to use them.